top of page

 What’s Wrong with “Torture Porn”?

-“Torture porn” was coined around the mid-2000s as a catch-all to lump together horror films like Saw, Hostel, The Devil’s Rejects, and yes — I Spit on Your Grave 2 — movies that dared to show violence not as spectacle, but as consequence.
-It was a pejorative from the start, a way for critics to sideline the films and imply they were mindless, exploitative, and somehow morally bankrupt.
-But here’s the problem: most of those films aren’t about torture.
-They’re about judgment.
-They're about consequences.
-They ask hard questions:What would you do to survive?What are you hiding?What have you done to deserve this?
-There’s nothing gratuitous about that.
-In fact, that’s what storytelling is.
-And horror just happens to be the most honest genre about it.
+“Torture porn” emerged around the mid-2000s.
+It served as a catch-all to lump together horror films like Saw, Hostel, The Devil’s Rejects, and yes — I Spit on Your Grave 2.
+These movies dared to show violence not as spectacle, but as consequence.
+It was a pejorative from the start, a way for critics to sideline the films.
+They implied these films were mindless, exploitative, and somehow morally bankrupt.

 Why “Karma Porn” Makes More Sense